brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 ### Haunting of Hanashira
 ![hanashira](https://i.ytimg.com/vi/8erD6qhexBI/maxresdefault.jpg)

-[The Hauting of Hanashira](https://www.youtube.com/watch?v=8erD6qhexBI&list=PL7m14mvokus1obSEHJSug55NPzMjvheha) is a 6 episodes (plus episode 0) Daggerheart actual play, taking place in a custom campaign setting inspired by Korean folklore and industrial horror.
-Their youtube channel does not seem very well known, but I really enjoyed the narration style, the spirit world / modern world duality, and the overall tone of the story.
+[The Hauting of Hanashira](https://www.youtube.com/watch?v=8erD6qhexBI&list=PL7m14mvokus1obSEHJSug55NPzMjvheha) is a 6 episode (plus episode 0) Daggerheart actual play, taking place in a custom campaign setting inspired by Korean folklore and industrial horror.
+Their Youtube channel does not seem very well known, but I really enjoyed the narration style, the spirit world / modern world duality, and the overall tone of the story.
 The players really leaned into the co-creation of the world, and their choices had a true impact on the story.
-What I liked the most was the fact that Andrew was able to improvise real situational complications or opportunities when the players rolled with fear or hope, which had an impact on the course of the scene.
+What I liked the most was the fact that Andrew (the GM) was able to improvise real situational complications and opportunities when the players rolled with fear or hope, which had an impact on the course of the scene.

 ---